hannahakhtar/project-2/README.md

 - Git & GitHub
 - [TheCocktailDB API](https://www.thecocktaildb.com/api.php)

-## The Approach
+## Approach

-We researched a number of APIs and decided to make a website showcasing a number of cocktails and instructions for how to make them.
-Given this was built during the national lockdown, we thought it would be a useful website to send to our family and friends to use!
+We researched a number of APIs and decided to make a website showcasing cocktails and their recipes.
+Given this was built during a national lockdown, we thought it would be a useful website to send to our family and friends to use!

-For the design, we decided to display a homepage with a button for the user to view all 100 cocktails, with the name and image of these.
-From here, the user is able to click on a specific cocktail to view more information, filter by main ingredient or click on a button for a randomly generated cocktail.
+For the design, the homepage was a hero with a button for the user to view all 100 cocktails, with the name and image of these.
+From here, users able to click on a specific cocktail to view more information, filter by main ingredient or click on a button for a randomly generated cocktail.

-We agreed that we wanted to pair programme as we would be doing this in industry, and below was our plan for the 48 hours:
+Kate and I decided to pair programme as we would be doing this in industry, and below was our plan for the 48 hours:

 #### Day 1 (PM)

 - Choose API and use Insomnia to inspect responses
-- Balsamiq for simple wireframe
+- Balsamiq for wireframe
 - Create components and BrowserRouter
-- Creating React Hooks and state requirements
+- Create React Hooks and state requirements

 Screenshots of wireframe: